Why Your Brain Decides Something Is Beautiful Before You Do

 The biology of looking "normal"

 Dahmer checked all three boxes.
 Average-looking white male — the kind of face you see a thousand times and never think twice about.
 No blatant facial asymmetry.
-Strong jawline and prominent cheekbones indicating testosterone levels that evolutionary psychology links to mate quality.
+Strong jawline and prominent cheekbones, indicating testosterone levels that evolutionary psychology links to mate quality.

 None of this means he was healthy or safe.
 But the brain's fast-processing systems don't care about that.
 They run on pattern-matching, not investigation.
+That distinction — that the shortcut runs whether the shortcut's premise is true or not — is the entire reason the next mechanism is so dangerous.

 The halo effect turned deadly

-Nisbett and Wilson's experiment demonstrated this powerfully: when a professor acted warm, students rated even his physical appearance and accent as appealing.
+Nisbett and Wilson's 1977 experiment demonstrated this powerfully: when a professor acted warm, students rated even his physical appearance and accent as appealing.
 When the same professor acted cold, those same features were rated as irritating.
-And here's the kicker — the subjects had no idea their judgments were being influenced.
+And the kicker — the subjects had no idea their judgments were being influenced.

 In one case, a victim escaped and contacted police.
 The officers encountered Dahmer — well-mannered, calm, carrying himself with a kind of stoic composure — and returned the victim to him.
 They assumed he was innocent.
 The halo effect made a serial killer look like a reasonable boyfriend.